xcast-lib/xcast-lib.github.io/OneHotEncoder.md

 ```
 ohc = xc.OneHotEncoder()
 ohc.fit(X)
-T = ohc.transform(X) # this could be X1, a dataset from a different year of the same format as X. Scaled will have minimum of mm.min and maximum of mm.max
+T = ohc.transform(X) # this could be X1, a dataset from a different year of the same format as X. T will have three features - one representing 'Below Normal (~1-33rd percentiles, one for 'Near Normal' (~34-66 percentiles), and one for 'Above Normal' (~67-99th percentiles)
 ```

 While no XCast estimators (as of v1.0.0) require One-Hot Encoded training data, `OneHotEncoder` is still used to transform observations for the sake of comparison.
 Many of XCast's metrics require one-hot encoded observation data for comparison with probabilistic forecasts.